 Drinks included: A limited selection of soft drinks, bottled water, spirits, local beers and (usually) South African wines are included.
 Imported wines, spirits and champagne cost extra – and will need to be requested in advance.

-Attitude towards children: Children of all ages are welcome at Kala Bushcamp, though children under 12 years can only participate in walking activities at the discretion of the guide.
-There’s a small partition at the back of each tent which can be furnished with an extra stretcher bed to create a triple.
+Attitude towards children: Children of all ages are welcome at Kala Bushcamp, though those under 12 years can participate in walking activities only at the discretion of the guide.

 Special activities & services: No special activities or services are provided for children.

-Generally recommended for children: Given that Kala Bushcamp is open to potentially dangerous wildlife passing through and walking activities are restricted to ages 12+, we would recommend it only for older children.
+Generally recommended for children: Given that Kala Bushcamp is open to potentially dangerous wildlife and that walking activities are restricted to ages 12+, we would recommend it only for older children.
 Families with younger children could consider Motswiri Camp, which has a family unit.